-Once in effect, anyone who intentionally displays the Nazi symbol in public faces penalties of up to almost \$22,000, 12 months imprisonment or both.
+Anyone who intentionally displays the Nazi symbol in public will face penalties of up to almost \$22,000, 12 months imprisonment or both.

-This landmark reform sends a clear message that the dissemination of Nazi and Neo-nazi ideology through the public display of the Nazi symbol has no place in Victoria.
+This landmark passing sends a clear message that the dissemination of Nazi and Neo-nazi ideology through the public display of the Nazi symbol has no place in Victoria.

-Importantly, the Bill also recognises the cultural and historical significance of the swastika for the Buddhist, Hindu, Jain and other faith communities as an ancient and sacred symbol of peace and good fortune.
+The Bill recognises the cultural and historical significance of the swastika for the Buddhist, Hindu, Jain and other faith communities as an ancient and sacred symbol of peace and good fortune.
 The Bill does not prohibit the display of the swastika in such religious and cultural contexts.

-The ban will be supported by an community education campaign to raise awareness of the origins of the religious and cultural swastika, its importance to the Buddhist, Hindu and Jain communities and its distinction to the Nazi symbol.
-The legislation will come into effect a year after passing to allow for time to implement this campaign.
+The ban will be supported by a community education campaign to raise awareness of the origins of the religious and cultural swastika, its importance to the Buddhist, Hindu and Jain communities and its distinction to the Nazi symbol.

+The legislation will come into effect in six months to allow for time to implement this campaign.
+This has been brought forward after consultation with affected groups and their feedback.